 Focus on assisting the pair bond with positive reinforcement.
 If they form a bond, leave them together.
-Unless you have a large cage or aviary, never put more than 2 parrots in the same cage.

 Can Two Parrots Live in the Same Cage?